One Word Substitution — Set 2

 Correct Answer: B. Journalist

-A journalist writes articles for newspapers and publications.
-An author writes books, a reporter covers news events, and a columnist writes opinion pieces regularly.
-For example, 'a university' uses 'a' because 'university' starts with a consonant sound /j/.
+A journalist writes articles and reports for newspapers and magazines.
+An author writes books, a reporter specifically covers breaking news events, and a columnist writes regular opinion or feature pieces.
+Journalism is the broader profession encompassing all writing for the press.

 A person who walks in his sleep is a(n):